Welcome

 The Organization for Security and Co-operation in Europe (OSCE) is the largest regional security organisation in the world.

 The OSCE was created by the Helsinki Final Act of the Conference on Security and Co-operation in Europe (CSCE) in 1975.
 The official change of name from CSCE to OSCE became effective on 1 January 1995.
-It has 57 participating States, comprising the countries of Europe and the successor states to the Soviet Union, as well as the United States, Canada and Mongolia.
-The OSCE’s decisions are reached by consensus, i.e. with the approval of all participating States.
+It comprises 57 participating States from North America to Central Asia.
+As a rule, the OSCE takes decisions according to the consensus principle.
 The decisions in which the participating States commit themselves to common values, ideas and goals are politically, but not legally, binding.

 Beyond its participating States, the OSCE conducts dialogues with partner countries in the Mediterranean region (Algeria, Egypt, Israel, Morocco, Tunisia and Jordan) and with Asian partner countries (Japan, South Korea, Thailand and Afghanistan), as well as Australia.
 These cooperation partners also attend meetings of the OSCE bodies.